Wednesday, November 15, 2023

 and Professors Varma Sir and LC Nair Sir -1968

-There were no incentives to cadets as you find now a days.
-A student got enrolled due to sheer love for uniform and an orderly life.
-All the Under Officers and cadets who I know and recall have done very well in life and they all reminiscent with reverence their association with NCC in SD college.
+There were no incentives for cadets as you find nowadays.
+A student enrolled purely out of love for the uniform and an orderly life.
+All the Under Officers and cadets I know and recall have done very well in life, and they all reminisce with reverence about their association with the NCC at SD College.

-I for one, always remember with gratitude all the PTO’s (ANOs), PI Staff (permanent instructional staff- deputed from the Three Services) and the functionaries who had given me a direction in life and also brought to fore latent Leadership qualities including the confidence to face the world – to make me what I am today.
+I, for one, always remember with gratitude all the PTOs (ANOs), PI Staff (permanent instructional staff – deputed from the three services), and the functionaries who gave me direction in life and brought to the fore latent leadership qualities, including the confidence to face the world – to make me who I am today.

-I also take this opportunity to pay tributes to the Principals Prof. Akhileswara Iyer and Prof Vaidyanathan and the Patriarch Sri Parthasarathy Iyengar (reverently known as Pappa Swamy), the Manager of SD College, for their unflinching and proud sponser and blessings to me as a student and a functionary of the student community.
+I also take this opportunity to pay tribute to Principals Prof. Akhileswara Iyer and Prof. Vaidyanathan and the patriarch Sri Parthasarathy Iyengar (reverently known as Pappa Swamy), the manager of SD College, for their unflinching and proud support and blessings to me as a student and a functionary of the student community.

-Last but not the least, I am grateful to Prof Iyengar Sir and the members of staff of English Department, who were proud with a sense of belonging, to one of their student’s achievements in the extra curricular fields and also encouraged me all the way for higher goals in life.
+Last but not least, I am grateful to Prof. Iyengar Sir and the members of the English Department staff, who were proud of one of their student’s achievements in extracurricular fields and encouraged me all the way toward higher goals in life.

 -Col (Retd) Ravi R Nair –